tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/append-blob-seal.md

 - `200 (Success)`: The blob is sealed.
 The call is idempotent and will succeed if the blob is already sealed.

-- `409 (InvalidBlobType)`: You get this status code if the call is on an existing page blob or block blob.
+- `409 (InvalidBlobType)`: The service returns this status code if the call is on an existing page blob or block blob.

-- `404 (BlobNotFound)`: You get this status code if the call is on a non-existent blob.
+- `404 (BlobNotFound)`: The service returns this status code if the call is on a non-existent blob.

 ### Remarks